stevertaylor/gw_pta_emulator/README.md

 Users can read in GW characteristic strain spectra from black-hole population simulations, re-bin for their own observing baseline, and construct new spectra.
 The notebook then allows the user to train a Gaussian process to emulate the spectral behavior at all frequencies across the astrophysical parameter space of supermassive black-hole binary environments.

+## Requirements

+* Standard python installation
+  * matplotlib, numpy, math, sys, os, glob, cPickle)
+* Extra packages
+  * george (can be cloned and installed from https://github.com/dfm/george)
+  * emcee (can be cloned and installed from https://github.com/dfm/emcee)
+  * corner (can be cloned and installed from https://github.com/dfm/corner.py)

+## Usage
+The notebook can be started from the command line using `jupyter notebook gp4ptas.ipynb`.
+Cells are excecuted in serial order using Shift+Enter.